ThijsDeGamer/school_tools/README.md

 3) Done!

 # Using the tool on USB
-1) Download WPy64-3830.zip at https://github.com/ThijsDeGamer/school_tools/releases
+1) Download WPy64-3830.zip at [release](https://github.com/ThijsDeGamer/school_tools/releases)
 2) Open the zip file.
 3) Copy the folder thats inside their onto a USB-Stick.
-4) Download the latest version of School Tools from release.
+4) Download the latest version of School Tools from [release](https://github.com/ThijsDeGamer/school_tools/releases).
 5) Open the zip file.
 6) Copy the folder thats inside their onto a USB-Stick.
 7) Open IDLEX.exe (can take some time to open).